What does a Daily Bread volunteer do?

 Any individual under the age of 18 wishing to come to Daily Bread Food Bank to volunteer independently of a school, youth or community group must bring with them a Daily Bread Food Bank Parent/Guardian Permission and Waiver Form for Minors signed by a parent or guardian.

 School, youth and community groups (under 18 years of age)

 Groups made up of students/youth under the age of 18 and interested in volunteering may do so subject to availability.
 Each person under the age of 18 must bring a Daily Bread Food Bank Parent/Guardian Permission and Waiver Form for Minors signed by a parent or guardian.
 Groups must come in accompanied by adults (minimum one adult for every ten children).

 Please note that all volunteer opportunities and visits/tours must be scheduled in advance.

 You can find out more about our Youth Program by clicking here.

 What do chaperones, parents or guardians with youth do?

-We ask chaperones and parents or guardians who come in with children and youth to help these volunteers to complete the assigned volunteer project.
-When chaperones come in with youth, they are responsible for the youth that they are accompanying.
+We ask chaperones, parents or guardians who come in with children and youth to help youth volunteers complete the assigned volunteer task.
+Chaperones are responsible for the youth(s) they are accompanying.

 Can I complete community service hours required by school or my religious organization at Daily Bread?